Esscrypt/histori-docs/docs/start/demo.md

 ## Step 3: Understand API Authentication

-You must include your Project ID in the headers of every request you make to the Histori API.
-The key is passed using the `x-api-key` header.
+You must include your Project ID either in the headers of every request you make to the Histori API or pass it as a query parameter.
+It is recommended (and more secure) to pass it in the headers to make it harder for a malicious entity to steal.
+The `projectID` is passed using the `x-api-key` header.
 Without this, your requests will be unauthorized.

 Here’s an example of how your request headers should look:
 `x-api-key: <YOUR_UNIQUE_PROJECT_ID>`